Composition of the human body: Elemental composition list

-Of the 94 naturally occurring chemical elements, 61 are listed in the table above.
-Of the remaining 33, it is not known how many occur in the human body.
+Of the 94 naturally occurring chemical elements, 76 are listed in the table above.
+Of the remaining 18, it is not known how many occur in the human body.

 Most of the elements needed for life are relatively common in the Earth's crust.
 Aluminium, the third most common element in the Earth's crust (after oxygen and silicon), serves no function in living cells, but is toxic in large amounts, depending on its physical and chemical forms and magnitude, duration, frequency of exposure, and how it was absorbed by the human body.
 Transferrins can bind aluminium.

 Periodic table

-Molecules
+Composition

-The composition of the human body expressed in terms of chemicals:
+The composition of the human body can be classified as follows: